lipanski/spaced/README.md

 # Spaced

-Spaced is a web app to help you memorize anything that fits on a flash card.
+Spaced is a web app that helps you memorize anything that fits on a flash card.
 The project makes use of the [spaced repetition technique](https://en.wikipedia.org/wiki/Spaced_repetition).
 Every day you'll be presented with a deck of cards.
 Difficult cards will show up more often than the easier ones.
-You can use this technique to learn languages, historical facts, phone numbers, medical terms, programming languages or, my favourite, Vim commands.
+You can use this technique to learn foreign words, phone numbers, historical facts, medical terms, programming languages, keyboard shortcuts.

 Spaced is a pet project and it's also my Ruby on Rails playground.
 It's where I try out new concepts and show case some of the [best practices](https://github.com/lipanski/spaced/search?q=%22%23+NOTE%22&unscoped_q=%22%23+NOTE%22) I know.
 The hosted version of the project doesn't guarantee 100% uptime or 100% data integrity, but I'll do my best to keep the server running and your data safe and intact.
 You can always run your own version under the GPL-3.0 license.